JakeSteam/blog-personal/_drafts/2023-09-30-burnout-paradise-remastered-tips.md

 ### 3. End events in dense areas

-For events that don't have a fixed path (e.g. all except races), where possible you should aim to finish in an area where you have plenty of events to complete (e.g. the city).
+For events that don't have a fixed path (e.g. all except races & burning routes), where possible you should aim to finish in an area where you have plenty of events to complete (e.g. the city).
 This will reduce your downtime between events.

 ### 4. Drive through all repair shops